 Key Stage 4 (Year 10 / 11)

 EdStart is a registered exam centre and our KS4 provision allows learners to access various qualifications, led by staff who are experienced in raising attainment in demotivated learners.
 These include various GCSE’s in Maths, English, Science, Religious Studies, Statistics and Citizenship.
-Our ICT accreditation is provided by BCS in the form of the ECDL qualification.
+All pupils will be entered for Functional Skills English and Maths as a minimum.
+Our ICT accreditation is provided through Functional Skills.
 We are accredited to award BTECS in Sport and Health and Social Care, and we aim to further add to the qualifications we offer over the coming academic year.

 Each student will have an opportunity to develop an individual learning plan with their Learning Mentor or Tutor which they will follow throughout their time on the programme.
 Goals and targets around behaviour and learning will be set for each half term young person and reviewed weekly to ensure progress is carefully monitored.